Table of contents

 Trying to get rid of bald-faced hornets on your own is never a good idea.
 They lose their temper in a snap when someone disturbs or tries to harm their nest.
 Therefore, it is crucial to follow a careful procedure to get rid of bald-faced hornets.

-Bald-faced hornet nest removal should only be attempted cautiously.
 Spraying a pressurized material directly into the nest opening and holding the nozzle against the hole is an effective control option.
-The pressure of the spray together with the nozzle should retard any attempts by the wasps to exit.
+The pressure of the spray, together with the nozzle, should retard any attempts by the wasps to exit.

 Always read the insecticide label and follow the mentioned recommendations strictly.
 Pesticides are poisonous.
 It’s critical to read and follow the instructions and safety precautions written on the label.
-The insecticide should be handled carefully and stored in original labeled containers.
-It must be kept out of reach of children, pets, and livestock.
-Dispose of the used containers right away in a safe manner and place without contaminating ponds, water streams, and forage.
+The insecticide should be handled carefully, and e kept out of reach of children and pets.
+Dispose of the used containers right away safely and without contaminating ponds, water streams, and forage.

 Spraying a ‘wasp and hornet’ spray into the nest opening during the nighttime is safest.
 The bald-faced hornet nest should be scouted during daylight to determine the best and safest approach.
 Treatment at night won’t disturb the wasps before introducing the insecticide.
-If you stand away from the nest while spraying, it will only treat the exterior of the nest and anger the colony, increasing the risk of attack and stings.
-The spray should be done directly into the nest opening with continuous force until the hornet activity stops.
+If you stand away from the nest while spraying, it will only treat the nest’s exterior and anger the colony, increasing the risk of attack and stings.

 If you are struggling with bald-faced hornet infestation at or around your house and want to protect yourself and your family from aggressive bee attacks and poisonous stings, contact A1 Bee Specialists for guaranteed safe removal at super affordable rates.